FAQs - Transferring unemployment benefits

-Once you’ve been registered for 4 weeks, you can apply for an U2 form from the country where you became unemployed.
+Once you've been registered for 4 weeks, you can apply for a U2 form from the country where you became unemployed.
 This form authorises you to keep claiming your employment benefit while looking for a job abroad.
 Once you have the form, give it to the national employment services in your new country.

 When you arrive in the new country, register as available for work with the local employment service.
 To avoid losing any benefit, do this within 7 days from the date on which you ceased to be available to the employment services in the country you left.

 When should I apply for an extension to my unemployment benefit transfer?